elastisys/compliantkubernetes-apps/release/README.md

     Create a PR and merge the fixes into main.

+9. Update public release notes.

+    When a released is published the public [user-facing release notes](https://github.com/elastisys/compliantkubernetes/blob/main/docs/release-notes.md) needs to be updated.
+The new release needs to be added and the list can be trimmed down to only include the supported versions.

+    Add bullet points of major changes within the cluster that affects the user as defined [here](https://compliantkubernetes.io/user-guide/).
+This includes any change within the cluster that may impact the user experience, for example new or updated feature, or the deprecation of features.

+    Finish it of with one bullet point regarding the overall changes of the release in regards to updates, fixes, or other improvements.

 ## Patch releases

 1. Create a new branch based on a release branch and commit the patch commits to it.